oselvar/noflare/README.md

 Noflare does not use a local wrangler session and does not depend on the Cloudflare runtime.

+## Motivation

+Cloudflare Workflows embody critical business logic that is important to test.
+However, Workflows are difficult to test outside of the Cloudflare/Wrangler runtime.

+It is definitely *possible* to test workflows using Wrangler, but not without significant effort.

+Workflows typically communicate with external services, and mocking those is non-trivial when the tests run in one process and the workflow in another.

+We wanted a way to test Workflows where the tests and the workflow run in the same process.
+This makes it easier to stub external services and verify how the workflow interacts with them.

+Another reason we wanted to run them in the same process is that we want a sub-second feedback cycle.

+Noflare achieves this by providing a mechanism to inject stub adapters for external services.

 ## Workflows

 Just write your workflows as normal with the following changes: